-The deadline for this activity is generally 31 December and is confirmed in the Next Year's Programme page.
+The deadline for this activity is 31 December 2017 and is confirmed in the Next Year's Programme page.

 A sample of UKWIR's model agreement, which includes standard terms and conditions, and which is provided with tender documents, may be viewed here.

 The Tender Evaluation Guidelines used by our project steering groups are also available here.